Samsung/tizen-docs/docs/application/web/guides/tau/notepad.md

       - Add content for the main page by adding a `div` element with the `_ui-content` class.
 Add to this a `ul` element, which creates the list of notes.
         Set the `data-scroll="y"` and `data-handler="true"` attributes.
         The item in the list is represented as a `li` element.
-When a note on the main page is clicked, the application triggers the `changepage` event to the `editor` page and shows the item.
+When a note on the main page is clicked, the application triggers the `changepage` event to the `editor` page and shows the item:

         ```
         <div class="ui-content" data-scroll="y" data-handler="true">